 The Project will target one of the key constraints to economic development in the country - limited access to the reliable energy supply.
 The Project's principal objectives are to: (i) address the most urgent needs for the replacement of aged infrastructure, (ii) contribute towards the reduction of distribution network losses resulting in financial and CO2 emissions savings, and (iii) introduce modern billing and metering infrastructure, improving payment discipline and cash collection, upholding operational and financial efficiency and sustainability of OSHC Barki Tojik at present.

 The expected transition impact of the Project is twofold:

-- Resilient: Through the planned network upgrades and replacement of over 730 km of distribution lines, the reliability of the electricity distribution network in the cities of Bokhtar and Kulob will be significantly improved.
+Resilient: Through the planned network upgrades and replacement of distribution lines, the reliability of the electricity distribution network in the cities of Bokhtar and Kulob will be significantly improved.
 Additionally, the Project will support more efficient functioning of the distribution network operator through improved transparency and accountability and introduction of billing and metering.

-The Project implementing entity is to be established upon unbundling of OSHC Barki Tojik during 2019 and will consolidate all distribution activities and attributable infrastructure, revenues and expenses.
+Borrower is in the process of establishment following the unbundling of OSHC Barki Tojik and shall consolidate all distribution activities and attributable infrastructure, revenues and expenses.

 EBRD Finance Summary

-Up to € 20 million long-term sovereign loan to the Republic of Tajikistan.
-The Project is expected to be co-financed with a € 15 million grant from the European Union's Investment Fund for Central Asia (IFCA).
+Up to € 20 million long-term sovereign-guaranteed loan to OJSC "Shabakahoi Taksimoti Bark", with a sovereign guarantee provided by the Republic of Tajikistan.
+The Project will be co-financed with a € 15 million grant from the European Union's Investment Fund for Central Asia (IFCA).

 Total Project Cost